shayansaha85/logrem_ps1_sh_version/README.md

 # logrem using .ps1/.sh script

-This project is built for preparing shell scripts for both windows and linux operating systems in order to delete log file in case if it reaches a defined threshold size limit.
+This project is built for preparing powershell/shell scripts for both Windows and Linux operating systems in order to delete log file in case if it reaches a defined threshold size limit.

 Please find the description below for each script